crunchysteve/YAPMC/README.md

 The time engine is very loosely based on code by Ruben Marc Speybrouck from "Timekeeping on ESP8266 & Arduino Uno WITHOUT an RTC (Real Time CLock)?" over at https://www.instructables.com/id/TESTED-Timekeeping-on-ESP8266-Arduino-Uno-WITHOUT-/ However, I've made some significant changes, such as adding the "ticks" functionality to reduce the impact of the millis() rollover to less than a second per rollover and, of course, replacing the terminal output with panel meters plus LEDs, and timesetting via pushbuttons.
 The terminal display function now has a debugging mode, set in config.h "debug", I recommend disabling it when you're ready for a production build.

 As of 30 December, 2019, I'm satisfied basic timekeeping and time setting via buttons works out of the box on a Wemos D1 mini.
 The test bed is intended as a late Christmas gift for my dad, and that's the board I sourced for the project.
+Fritzing circuit diagrams will be added to the repo soon.

 This project is creative commons licenced and my be used for any purpose provided full attribution, share-alike terms are met.